 C.B.Jan 25, 2010Good - not great - but definitely worth a spin or two.
 The album suffers a bit from its lackluster production.
 Just because the songs are Good - not great - but definitely worth a spin or two.
 The album suffers a bit from its lackluster production.
 Just because the songs are stripped down doesn't mean the overall sound quality should be.… Expand

 Jul 29, 2011Just like many Spoon albums, Transference has great lyrics.
 Is Transference a good album?
 Not really.
+In the true spirit of Spoon,Just like many Spoon albums, Transference has great lyrics.
+Is Transference a good album?
+Not really.
 In the true spirit of Spoon, Transference has great beats.
 Is Transference a commanding addition to their repertoire?
 Far from it.
 Does Transference have the skinny white guy swagger that we've come to love from Spoon?
 Yes.
 Is it at least a decent release?
 Barely.